Observation of $\Lambda^+_c\to n\pi^+\eta$ and search for $\Lambda^+_c\to na_0(980)^+$

 \item {\it Peaking background vetoes.} The uncertainty due to veto regions for $M_{\mathrm{recoil}}(\eta)$ and $M_{\mathrm{recoil}}(\pi^+\pi^-\pi^+)$ is calculated by changing the lower and upper bounds of these regions by $\pm5\,\mathrm{MeV}/c^2$ arbitrarily.
 The averaged shift of the resulting BF ratio is calculated to be 1.5\% and is assigned as a source of systematic uncertainty.

-\item {\it Deep learning vetoes.} The uncertainties related to the DNN vetoes are evaluated following the method in Refs.~\cite{BESIII:2024cbr,BESIII:2025biy}, which considers two major sources: {\it model uncertainty} and {\it domain shift}.
+\item {\it Deep learning selections.} The uncertainties related to the DNN selections are evaluated following the method in Refs.~\cite{BESIII:2024cbr,BESIII:2025biy}, which considers two major sources: {\it model uncertainty} and {\it domain shift}.
 The uncertainty due to the model arises from our limited knowledge of the best model and is quantified using alternative DNNs trained with different hyperparameters.
 The shift in the resulting BF ratio of 0.8\% is assigned as the corresponding uncertainty value.
 On the other hand, domain shift describes the mismatch between datasets for training and inference, reflecting potential data-MC inconsistency in this study.
 We assume such uncertainty to be mostly canceled in the relative BF due to the similarity of final states in $\Lcnpieta$ and $\Lclmdpieta$.
-This assumption is validated using the control channel $\Lcsgmpieta$, whose relative BF with respect to $\Lclmdpieta$ is found to be stable under arbitrary deep learning vetoes.
-The greatest deviation in this relative BF from its nominal value before implementing DNN, 4.8\%, is assigned as a residual uncertainty.
+This assumption is validated using the control channel $\Lcsgmpieta$, whose relative BF with respect to $\Lclmdpieta$ is found to be stable when the DNN selection cut values are scanned in steps of 0.1.
+The full BF extraction procedure is repeated at each scan point, and the largest deviation from the nominal result, 4.8\%, is assigned as the residual uncertainty.

-\item {\it Simultaneous fit.} The systematic uncertainty associated with the simultaneous fit is mainly due to the modeling of signal and background components.
+\item {\it Simultaneous fit.} The systematic uncertainty associated with the simultaneous fit is mainly due to the modelling of signal and background components.
 A bootstrap resampling method~\cite{chernick2011bootstrap,BESIII:2020kzc} is employed to quantify the uncertainty, resulting in an assignment of 0.9\%.
 The uncertainty due to the signal shape is evaluated by varying the parameters of the Gaussian function.
 The uncertainty due to the $\Lc$ and non-$\Lc$ background shapes is evaluated by replacing the MC simulated shapes with 3rd order Chebyshev polynomials.
 The uncertainty due to the $\Lc$ and non-$\Lc$ background yields is evaluated by varying the fixed ratio arbitrarily. \end{itemize}